jian-li1/sort-visualizer/README.md

 # Usage
 If your system doesn't have Python installed already, install it <a href="https://www.python.org/downloads/" target="_blank">here</a>
 <br><br>
-Once you have Python installed, you need to install the PyGame library:
+Once you have Python installed, you need to install the Pygame library:

 ```bash
 pip install pygame